 People and Dog Hookworms

-The larvae of hookworms can infect people, as well as dogs.
-This happens when eggs are ingested, and The larvae usually don't develop into adult Hookworms in people, but the larvae migrating through the skin can cause irritation and inflammation, though most cases are not serious.
+The larvae of hookworms can infect people as well as dogs, which happens when eggs are ingested.
+The larvae usually don't develop into adult hookworms in people, but the larvae migrating through the skin can cause irritation and inflammation, though most cases are not serious.

 Migration of hookworm larvae through human skin is called "cutaneous larva migrans."
 Recently, there have been a few cases reported where one kind of hookworm took up residence in the intestines of humans, as well.

 Proper treatment and prevention of hookworm infections are important to prevent these human health concerns, as is good hygiene.
 Keeping pet waste picked up, especially in areas where children or other people contact the ground (e.g. sandboxes) is also helpful in preventing human cases.